bentekku/restaurant-page/README.md

 # Restaurant Page

-This is a simple restaurant page project developed using HTML, CSS, and JavaScript.
-The project aims to showcase a responsive website for a restaurant, featuring different sections such as the home page, menu, contact information, and about section.
+This is a simple restaurant page project developed using HTML, CSS, JavaScript, and bundled together with Webpack.
+The project aims to showcase a responsive website for a restaurant, featuring different sections such as the home page, menu and contact information.

 ![Restaurant Page Preview](./preview.png)